jlyonsmith/HowTo/CheatSheets/Apple.md

 You'll need to manually move both the certificate and the generated private key around to any machine that needs to build production packages.
 Do this by exporting a `.p12` file from `Keychain Access.app`.

-- Ignore the _Download_ button in the developer portal as it only downloads the certificate and not the private key.
+- After the first download, the _Download_ button in the developer portal only brings down the certificate and not the private key.
 - Make sure the private key shows as a child of the certificate in _Keychain Access_.
 - The certificate needs to be on the **login** keychain.
 - When exporting, make sure to expand the certificate and select both the certificate and the private key.
 - You can leave the password blank but _don't_, just use something easy to type.
 - Give the `codesign` tool access to the private key by going to **Get Info** and `+` then **Shift+&#8984;+G**, paste in `/usr/bin/codesign` then **Add**, **Save** &amp; type admin password.
+- Import `.p12` files by double-click.
+Drag/drop into **Keychain Access** is unreliable.
+- Check the certificate shows up without an error icon in **Xcode** under **Preferences Accounts**.

 ---